dbunic/REDIPS_drag/readme.md

 * unlimit nested tables support
 * dropping rules (like allowed and forbidden table cells)
 * animation (move element/row to the destination cell/row)
+* "noautoscoll" option for drag containers
+* "nolayout" option for tables (table in DIV element can be dragged as any other content)

 ## Public methods